 This course comprises four modules.
 Two modules, archaeological data analysis and report writing and and the history of archaeological thought are compulsory.
-The other modules can be chosen from the archaeology of death or lithics and from southern African rock art, archaeobotany: people and plants in the past, the archaeology of transformed clay and Experimental Archaeology.
+The other modules can be chosen from the archaeology of death and from southern African rock art, archaeobotany: people and plants in the past, and Experimental Archaeology.
 There is a compulsory, week-long field trip.
 The details of each course can be found under their respective course codes.